wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--mitre.md

 **Description**

 When a rule has an ID technique that is not in Mitre database, the ID will appear in the alert but its tactics wont because there are no tactics associated with that ID.
 Wazuh doesn't have to stop.
+In addition, a warning message will be generated.

 **Configuration sample**